Synodra/ansible-rpi-setup/README.md

 ### Testing the Playbook

-The Ansible playbook can be tested with a dry run using this command : `ansible-playbook playbook.yaml -i inventories.yaml --ask-become-pass --check`.
+The Ansible playbook can be tested with a dry run using this command : `ansible-playbook playbook.yaml -K -i inventories.yaml --check`.

 ### Set up ansible user w/ shell